Otis Rush: Career

-In 1971, Rush recorded the album Right Place, Wrong Time in San Francisco for Capitol Records, but Capitol did not release it.
-The album was finally issued in 1976, when Rush purchased the master from Capitol and had it released by P-Vine Records in Japan.
-Bullfrog Records released it in the United States soon after.
-The album has since gained a reputation as one of his best works.
-He also released some albums for Delmark Records and for Sonet Records in Europe during the 1970s, but by the end of the decade he had stopped performing and recording.
+In 1971, Otis recorded the album Right Place, Wrong Time in San Francisco for Capitol Records' though Capitol did not release it.
+He purchased the masters from them and through Dick Sherman's efforts, the album was finally issued five years later on P-Vine Records in Japan and on Bullfrog Records in the United States soon after.
+The album has since gained a reputation as some of his best work.